Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breed is Right for You?

 If you’re looking for a big dog, you can’t get much bigger than a Newfoundland or St. Bernard.
-Both of these dogs are quite similar to each other.
-The main difference when considering the Newfoundland vs Saint Bernard is that St. Bernard is a bit more energetic, while Newfoundland is a bit easier to train.
+Both of these dogs are pretty similar to each other.
+The main difference when considering the Newfoundland and the Saint Bernard is that the Saint Bernard is a bit more energetic, while Newfoundland is easier to train.

 At the end, which breed you choose is really up to you!